-This course is designed for all students having an interest in social sciences - in particular, history, sociology or political science - or in law.
-It is conceived as an undergraduate class, but the variety of students taking this course has ranged from first-year students to post-graduate students.
+This course is open to all students with an interest in law and/or the social sciences - in particular, history, sociology or politics.
+It is designed as an undergraduate class, but the variety of students taking this course typically ranges from first-year students to post-graduate students.
 This experiential diversity provides unique opportunities for students to learn from one another.